elastic/kibana/rfcs/text/0013_saved_object_migrations.md

  - Server logs from failed migrations.

 **Assumptions and tradeoffs:**
+1. It is critical to maintain a backup index during 7.x to ensure that anyone following the existing upgrade / rollback procedures don't end up in a position where they no longer can recover their data.
+   1. This excludes us from introducing in-place migrations to support huge indices during 7.x.
-1. The simplicity of idempotent, coordination-free migrations outweighs the restrictions this will impose on the kinds of migrations we're able to support in the future.
+2. The simplicity of idempotent, coordination-free migrations outweighs the restrictions this will impose on the kinds of migrations we're able to support in the future.
 See (4.2.1)
-2. Maintaining the upgrade behaviour and rollback procedures of previous Kibana 7.x releases is more important than introducing enhancements like:
-   1. (2.6) _mixed Kibana versions shouldn't cause data loss_.
-   2. In-place migrations to support > 10k saved objects, reduce the downtime window, and slightly improve the reliability.
-See (4.5.1)
 3. For 8.x, in-place migrations to support > 10k saved objects, reduce the
    downtime window, and slightly improve the reliability is more important than (2.7) _maintain read-only functionality during the downtime